-Introduction MASTER OF ARTS IN THEOLOGY Admissions The Master of Arts in Theology degree program of the School of Theology offers an opportunity to undertake two years (96 units) of graduate theological study for a wide range of general and specialized Expenses purposes.
-Academic Policies Theology Purpose ntercultural Studies The Master of Arts in Theology program in its various configurations seeks to accomplish the following Psychology purposes: Lifelong Learning To cultivate competent skills in the study and interpretation of the Word of God; To develop an understanding of theology and fashion a systematic theological framework, informing Personnel both the ethics of personal and social behavior and the practice of ministry; Appendices To understand the origin and growth of the Christian tradition and to appreciate its richness and diversity; Search 4.
+MASTER OF ARTS IN THEOLOGY

+Admissions Expenses The Master of Arts in Theology degree program of the School of Theology offers an opportunity to undertake two years (96 units) of graduate theological study for a wide range of general and specialized purposes.

+The Master of Arts in Theology program in its various configurations seeks to accomplish the following purposes:

+- 1. To cultivate competent skills in the study and interpretation of the Word of God; - 2.
+To develop an understanding of theology and fashion a systematic theological framework, informing both the ethics of personal and social behavior and the practice of ministry; - 3.
+To understand the origin and growth of the Christian tradition and to appreciate its richness and diversity; - 4.
 To promote growth in Christian maturity and ministry in the church and in the world.

 Students enter the Master of Arts in Theology program at Fuller with a variety of personal and career goals.
 A staff of academic advisors is available to aid in the selection of programs and courses.